-Box III.1.
+Box 1.
 Case Study: Banco Santander's Board Involvement in Strategy-Setting

-Banco Santander's board of directors is involved in formulating and approving the bank's strategy and clearly lays this out in its mission statement.
+Santander's board of directors is involved in formulating and approving the bank's strategy and clearly lays this out in its mission statement.
 The board is supported in that role by two structures.
 First, an International Committee, made up of four executive and four non-executive members, meets twice a year and is responsible for monitoring the development of the bank's strategy, analyzing business opportunities, and reviewing the performance of the Bank's investments.
 Like all committees at Santander, the International Committee does not have decision-making rights; its role is to provide information, advice, and proposals.
 Second, an International Advisory Board, made up of members with distinguished business and political backgrounds, provides input and advice to the board.

 In the case of Banco Santander, this level of involvement is consistent with an approach to governance whereby management constantly leverages the expertise of an experienced set of board members who are very knowledgeable about, and heavily engaged with, the organization.
-While the board of directors as a whole meets about nine times per year, the executive committee meets weekly, and the risk committee bi-weekly.
+While the board of directors as a whole meets about nine times per year, the executive committee meets weekly, and the risk committee biweekly.1

-Source: Banco Santander's website, which quotes the Deminor Rating/ISS "Corporate Governance Rating & Investor Report" for 2006.
+Source: Information on Banco Santander's governance structure and board involvement in strategy setting comes from the company's website, which quotes the Deminor Rating/ISS "Corporate Governance Rating & Investor Report" for 2006.